Prilace Tablets is a brand of medicine containing the active ingredient ramipril.

 Keep PRILACE where children cannot reach it.
 A locked cupboard at least one-and-a-half metres above the ground is a good place to store medicines.

 Keep PRILACE in the pack until it is time to take them.
-If you take the tablets or capsules out of the pack, they may not keep well.
+If you take the medicine out of the pack, it may not keep as well.

-Keep PRILACE in a cool dry place where the temperature stays below 25 deg C.
+Keep PRILACE in a cool dry place, protected from light, where the temperature stays below 25°C.

 If your doctor tells you to stop taking PRILACE, or the tablets or capsules have passed their expiry date, ask your pharmacist what to do with any that are left over.